 If your printer shows offline, there could be numerous things to cause it.
-To get it back online, follow theses steps.
+To get it back online, follow these steps.

 Check to see if the printer is powered on.
 Often the printer’s power cord gets loose from the back of the printer or power outlet and will cause the printer to show offline.

-If the shared printed on a PC got reinstalled, you will need to sync your connection once more for all guest.
+If the shared printed on a PC got reinstalled, you will need to sync your connection once more for all guests.

 - HP Color LaserJet Pro MFP M477fdw - Friday, April 14, 2023